 Pindos primarily grow in warm, humid regions.
 Such conditions promote fungal growth, which can cause diseases of pindo palms.
 The elegant foliage is most often symptomatic, but the pathogen introduced through soil and the roots is working its way up the plant slowly.
 In most cases, early observation of disease can help diagnose and treat the issue before the plant is severely affected.

-Because of their preferred regions, fungal diseases of pindo palms are the most prevalent issue.
+It is because of their preferred regions fungal diseases of pindo palms are the most prevalent issue.
 Fusarium wilt, which affects many types of plants, is one of the most concerning, as it causes death of the tree.
 Symptoms are one-sided death of old leaves.

 Root rot diseases are not uncommon.
 Like fusarium, pythium and phytophtora fungi live in soil.
 They cause rot in stems and leaf wilt.
 Over time the roots will become infected and die.
 Rhizactonia enters the roots and causes root and stem rot.
 Pink rot causes pink spore formations at the base of a tree.

 Each of these lives in soil and a good fungicide soil drench early in the season provides good control in sick pindo trees.

 Bacterial Leaf Spot